Deydra71/cyberarena-backup-and-restore/README.md

 # OpenStack-MariaDB-backup-and-restore
 The Ansible project for creating backups for the core OpenStack services form the MariaDB database as well as restoring them.
 This project is exclusively set up for the needs of the BUTCA (Brno University of Technology Cyber Arena).
-In addition to backuping MariaDB, it is possible to backup pressent OS images and snapshots and store them in the external server.
+In addition to backuping MariaDB, it is possible to backup OS Glance images and snapshots and store them in the external server.

 ## Use case
 This project is intended to be run from the AWX platform, so the inventory and vault credentials are configured there, with few modification, it can be run from the CLI as well (the major difference is the configuration of the Ansible vault).